rapando/100-days-of-code/005-assembly/readme.md

 A simple hello - world program in assembly Language.

-To assemble and run, run the `01.hello-compiler.sh` file.
+To assemble and run, run the `hello-compiler.sh` file.

 ---